Equality, Diversity and Inclusion at Curve

 Commissions

-Over the last four years* we have presented eight Made at Curve commissions/ co-commissions on our stages;
+Over the last two years* we have presented or are to be presented five Made at Curve commissions/ co-commissions on our stages;

 *Commissions under the current leadership of Curve.